whitewhale/ClientModules/README.md

 2) livewhale-private-scripts

-Standalone executable scripts meant to be stored inside /public_html/livewhale/private and run by an admin in a web browser.
+Standalone executable scripts meant to be stored inside /public_html/livewhale/private and run by a logged-in user in a web browser.

 3) livewhale-tools